wp-plugins/enhanced-tooltipglossary/readme.txt

 * Tooltip Style - Ability to change Tooltip shape, color and border.
 [View Demo](http://jumpstartcto.com/glossary/) (Highlight any term) , [See Image that shows settings](http://static.cminds.com/wp-content/uploads/edd/04-03-2013-15-42-01.png)
 * Term page Template - Term page uses a template that can be edited and changed.
 * Change tooltip font - Select the Tooltip font from 8 available Google fonts [View Image](http://tooltip.cminds.com/wp-content/uploads/edd/tooltip99B.png)
+* Transparent tooltip background - Tooltip can now have a transparent background.
+This supports showing images and videos.
+*
 **Pro Version Features - Benefits**

 * Anchors inside Tooltip - Tooltip can include anchors which the user can click.
 [View Demo - Hover over HTML](http://jumpstartcto.com/javascript/)
-* Widget -  The CM ToolTip Pro version includes a glossary widget that shows a random selection of a number of specified terms with a link to the Glossary index.
+* **Widget** -  The CM ToolTip Pro version includes a glossary widget that shows a random selection of a number of specified terms with a link to the Glossary index.
 [View Demo](http://jumpstartcto.com/glossary/) (Scroll down and look at the right side for Glossary), [View Image](http://static.cminds.com/wp-content/uploads/edd/04-03-2013-15-40-16.png)
-* Import / Export - Import and Export your glossary file to and from .CSV format.
+* **Import / Export** - Import and Export your glossary file to and from .CSV format.
 [View Image](http://static.cminds.com/wp-content/uploads/edd/04-03-2013-15-41-33.png)
 * Internal Links - Options to add a link back to your glossary page from each term page.
 [View Demo](http://jumpstartcto.com/glossary/minimal-viable-product/)
-* Search & Replace Tool  -  Includes an on the fly search and replace tool to replace text or html code in your posts and pages with newly replaced content.
+* **Search & Replace Tool**  -  Includes an on the fly search and replace tool to replace text or html code in your posts and pages with newly replaced content.
 [View Image](http://tooltip.cminds.com/wp-content/uploads/edd/image93.png)
-* Support for double click on any word in a post or page - Any word on any page or post can be double clicked to retrieve information from Wikipedia / Amazon Products Recommendations / Merriam Webster Dictionary or Thesaurus.
+* Support for **double click** on any word in a post or page - Any word on any page or post can be double clicked to retrieve information from Wikipedia / Amazon Products Recommendations / Merriam Webster Dictionary or Thesaurus.
 You can double click on any word on this post to see this in action !
 [View Image of back-end](http://tooltip.cminds.com/wp-content/uploads/edd/tooltipecom2.jpg)

 **Pro Version Features - Settings**

-* Mobile Friendly - Detects Mobile devices and displays the Tooltip only when term is clicked.
+* **Mobile Friendly** - Detects Mobile devices and displays the Tooltip only when term is clicked.
 Tooltip includes a link to the term page.
 [View Image](http://tooltip.cminds.com/wp-content/uploads/edd/tooltip99S.png)
-* Optimized for Speed - Parsing engine is optimized for speed and can hold many thousands more terms without slowing down the site
+* **Optimized for Speed** - Parsing engine is optimized for speed and can hold many thousands more terms without slowing down the site
 * Permalink - Tooltip permalink can be changed.
 * Pagination - The CM ToolTip Pro version gives you the ability to add pagination to the glossary page on the both server side and the client side of the plugin.
 (Support is provided to speed up extra large glossaries).
 Administrators can also control the number of items that appear on each page.
 [View Demo](http://jumpstartcto.com/glossary/)
 * Editor Button - Editor button to support glossary exclusions.
 [View Image](http://static.cminds.com/wp-content/uploads/edd/glossarypro11.jpg)
 * Multisite - Support for WP Multisite.
 * Gratitude Message - Does not include the CMinds Gratitude message in the footer.
-* Localization - All labels are external in the settings and can be localized easily.
+* **Localization** - All labels are external in the settings and can be localized easily.
-* Shortcode  -  Glossary Shortcode. [glossary cat="cat name"] allows you to display terms from a specific category anywhere on your site [View Demo](http://jumpstartcto.com/glossary-shortcode/)
+* Shortcodes  -  Many shortcoes to support glossary operation and embed within post or pages.
 * Custom Links  -  Manually add custom links from your Term page [View Image](http://tooltip.cminds.com/wp-content/uploads/edd/image9.png) recommendation in the tooltip once hovering a term  (<a href="http://tooltip.cminds.com/wp-content/uploads/edd/tooltipecom7.jpg" target="_blank">View Image of Back-end</a>),  (<a href="http://tooltip.cminds.com/wp-content/uploads/edd/tooltipecom6.jpg" target="_blank">View Image of front-end</a>)</li>